S0LsTicee/Metatranscriptomics_Analysis/README.md

 * **Differential Abundance Analysis** - to find microbes that significantly differ between groups, algorithms that account for compositionality and zero-inflation, such as ANCOM-BC, LinDA (linear regression models on centered log-ratio transformed data aimed to correct biases with FDR control), and MaAsLin2 (multivariate analyses that adjust for metadata and confounding variables), are used.

 ### Proportionality Analysis
+A statistical method for identifying pairs of microbial taxa that maintain constant relative ratios across samples.
+It resolves the issue of compositionality where sequencing data yields only relative abundance, indicating a misleading negative correlation between unrelated taxa.

+Contrary to correlation metrics such as Pearson or Spearman, proportionality metrics are more suitable for relative abundance data and build highly accurate microbial association networks.

+**_Three Primary Proportionality Metrics_**
+* **Phi** - A measure of proportional variances.
+If the ratio of two taxa remains constant, their log-ratio variances approach zero.
+* **Rho** - A concordance-based metric ranging from -1 to 1.
+It serves a similar purpose to a correlation coefficient but is adjusted for compositional data.
+* **Theta** - A proportionality metric that specifically evaluates the similarity between the relative abundances of two taxa.

+**_Requirements & Considerations_**
+* A Microbiome dataset has many zeros, which is the reason it is imperative to filter or impute extreme sparsity or structural zeros before evaluation.

 ### Rank Abundance
+A graphical tool to visualize the composition of a microbial community.
+It plots the relative abundance of each microbial species on the y-axis against its abundance rank (from most to least) on the x-axis.

+In almost all healthy microbiomes, the rank abundance curve depicts a pattern of a long tail of rare microbes, with just one or a few highly abundant species.
+The most abundant constructs a large percentage of the total community, while the majority of taxa exist in very low numbers.

+**_How to Analyze_**
+* **Species Richness** - Total number of distinct microbial species in a sample; indicated by the length of the curve.
+* **Species Evenness** - The slope of the curve reveals how evenly the microbes are distributed.
+A steep curve indicates a community dominated by a few species, while a shallow slope indicates a balanced community.

 ### Taxa-Taxa Correlation